linkcd/blog-hexo/source/_posts/Data-Integrity-and-Lineage-by-using-DLT-Part-2.md

 3. Performance is acceptable (assuming IOTA can handle large volume of data from devices)
 4. No extra cost due to zero transaction fee

-#### Demo code of sending MAM message to channel ####
-You can have a look at the sample code of sending message into IOTA tangle at https://github.com/linkcd/IOTAPoC/blob/master/tangleWriter.js from [my repository](https://github.com/linkcd/IOTAPoC).

-This code simply:
-1. Generate a random seed and create a public MAM channel
-2. Accept inputs from keyboard and send it to tangle as json format
-3. Once the message was sent do tangle, everyone can query the tangle and read it.
-But none can change it since it is immutable.
-You can read the MAM message by using a good tool https://iota-mam-explorer.now.sh/.

-{% asset_img "MAM sample code.png" "Sample code for sending message to IOTA tangle" %}

 ### Step D. Data source publish information of the channel ###